Adjusted chi-square test for degree-corrected block models: Introduction

 On the other hand, how well these network models fit the data, the so-called goodness-of-fit question, is studied comparatively much less.
-Prominent work in this area include the graphical approach of~\cite{hunter2008goodness} for general network models, and the recent work of~\textcite{bickel2016} and its extension by~\textcite{Lei2016}, on a spectral goodness-of-fit test for the SBM.
+Prominent work in this area include the graphical approach of~\cite{hunter2008goodness} for general network models, and the recent work of Bickel and Sarkar~\cite{bickel2016} and its extension by Lei~\cite{Lei2016}, on a spectral goodness-of-fit test for the SBM.
 Developing goodness-of-fit tests specifically for the DCSBM is more challenging and to the best of our knowledge has not been considered so far, except for the work of Karwa~et~al.~\cite{karwa2016} on the related $\beta$-SBM.
 A related problem is that of model selection, that is, determining the number of communities assuming that the network is generated from some SBM (or DCSBM).
+An application of model selection is designing the stopping rule in hierarchical clustering~\cite{li2020hierarchical}.
 The model selection problem has been studied more extensively and we provide an overview of the literature in Section~\ref{sec:related}.

+Compared to model selection, goodness-of-fit testing is a more general problem.
+When applied sequentially, such tests can also be used for model selection.
+However, their utility goes beyond model selection and they can be used to test against a wide range of alternatives.
+They also provide a quantitative and baseline-normalized measure of how well the model fits in various situations.
+On the other hand, the ability to simultaneously test against many alternatives can be considered a weakness.
+To quote L. Breiman~\cite{breiman2001statistical}:

+\begin{quote} ``Work by Bickel, Ritov and Stoker (2001)~\cite{bickel2006tailor} shows that goodness-of-fit tests have very little power unless the direction of the alternative is precisely specified.
+The implication is that omnibus goodness-of-fit tests, which test in many directions simultaneously, have little power, and will not reject until the lack of fit is extreme.'' \end{quote}